OpenTeens/gestureX/README.md

 # hand-gesture-recognition-using-mediapipe
-This is a sample code program that builds functionalities (virtual keyboard, touchpad, and drawboard) upon hand gesture recognition project ([this one](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe)) that utilizes a simple MLP using key points detected with Mediapipe.
+This is a sample code program that builds functionalities (virtual keyboard, touchpad, and drawboard) upon hand gesture recognition project ([this one](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe)) which utilizes a simple MLP using key points detected with Mediapipe.

 <br>
 ![mqlrf-s6x16](https://user-images.githubusercontent.com/37477845/102222442-c452cd00-3f26-11eb-93ec-c387c98231be.gif)